nicolashenry/send-stream/README.md

 ---
 ##### defaultContentType

-Configures the default content type that will be used if the content type is unknown.
+Configures the default content type (without charset) that will be used if the content type is unknown.

 `undefined` by default